zama-ai/tfhe-rs/tfhe/docs/how_to/migrate_data.md

 - TFHE-rs has a global `SERIALIZATION_VERSION` constant;
 - When breaking serialization changes are introduced, this global version is bumped;
-- Using dedicated serialization primitives which check this constant.
-If the data is incompatible, these primitives return an error.
+- Safe serialization primitives check this constant upon deserialization, if the data is incompatible, these primitives return an error.

-To be able to use older serialized data with newer versions, the following is done on new major releases:
+To be able to use older serialized data with newer versions, the following is done on new major TFHE-rs releases:

 - A minor update is done to the previously released branch to add the new release as an optional dependency;
 - Conversion code is added to the previous branch to be able to load old data and convert it to the new data format.